m-9ne/m-9ne/README.md

 - 👋 Hi, I’m @m-9ne,
 - 👀 I’m interested in ...
-Crypto, Art and Animation.
+Art and Animation.
 And I play chess.
 - 🌱 I’m currently learning ...
 Algorand Python as I want to develop an ASA
-- 💞️ I’m looking to collaborate on my project called The Morpheus Project which is, I hope will be a Matrix Based ASA.
-Matrix is my favourite film.
-Matrix one!
 - 📫 How to reach me ... morpheus9@gmail.com
-- 😄 Pronouns: ...
-Dad, family Uber driver!
 - ⚡ Fun fact: ...
 We live in a virtual Reality..

 <!---